 Care across the whole School is overseen by the Director of Care.
-In the Senior School a student’s primary care relationship is with their Homeroom Teacher in Year 7 and with their Mentor from Year 8 to Year 12, supported by their Head of House and the Assistant Heads of Senior School.
+In the Senior School a student’s primary care relationship is with their Homeroom Teacher in Year 7 and 8, and with their Mentor from Year 9 to Year 12, supported by their Head of House and the Assistant Heads of Senior School.
 In the Junior School and the CEEd a student’s primary care relationship is with their classroom teacher, supported by the Head of Junior School and Director of CEEd respectively.

 In the Senior School there are eight Day Houses and five Boarding Houses.
 The relationships that develop within the House over time provide support and guidance and a genuine sense of recognition and identity for each student.
 Pairs of single-gender Houses join together for certain occasions and competitions as ‘brother-sister’ combinations.

 Parents value having another adult they can trust involved in their child’s life.

 From Year 9, students belong to a Mentor Group, a small subset within their House, made up of students from the same year level, beginning a very special relationship with their Mentor that will continue throughout their senior years at the School.
 Mentors care for their students’ wellbeing across all areas of learning and students learn about building trust in a significant adult.

 While developing strong links with their House, Year 7 and 8 students’ primary care relationship is with their Homeroom Teacher.

 Whole House Meetings

 House meetings take place weekly and are an opportunity to develop vertical connections between younger and older students.
 Not only do these meetings provide a wonderful forum for modelling and practising leadership through Service, they are also used to showcase and celebrate the diverse achievements of students within the House and to organise activities.

 Mentor Group Meetings